D.C.-area forecast: Mixed skies and colder, but turning warmer by Thanksgiving with showers

 Friday features nicer weather with partly sunny skies and warmer-than-normal temperatures in the low to mid-60s.
 Friday night should see partly to mostly cloudy skies with lows from the mid-40s to low 50s.
 Confidence: Medium

 The final weekend of November is mixed, with a cloudier trend for Saturday and some showers possible as highs reach the low 60s.
-Partly cloudy and colder Saturday night with lows in the mid-30s to mid-40s.
+Partly cloudy and colder Saturday night, with lows in the mid-30s to mid-40s.
 Sunday looks partly sunny with highs closer to normal, in the low 50s.
 Showers could arrive by Sunday night or into early Monday ahead of the next storm system.
 Confidence: Low-Medium